Why you should see The River Bride

 Sra.
 Costa: Carolina Pérez

 Details and special events

-The River Bride previews May 18 and 19, and runs through Jun.
-11. (No shows on May 21) Showtimes are Thurs.-Sat., 8 p.m., Sundays at 2 p.m.
-Discounts are available for students, seniors (65+), educators, and groups, and for military personnel.
+The River Bride previews May 18 and 19, and runs through June 11.
+(No show on May 21, 25 or June 4.)
+We would rate this show PG for some adult themes.
+Showtimes are Thurs.-Sat., 8 p.m., Sundays at 2 p.m.
+We have one Saturday 2 p.m. performance on June 3.
+Tickets are $26-$54, with discounts available for students, seniors (65+), educators, and groups, and for military personnel.
 (There is a $2 surcharge for phone and in-person buys.)

 Bring a group of 10 or more and get 25% off the face value of each ticket!
 The discount is automatically applied when 10 or more tickets are in the cart.
 (Contact the box office if group members are paying separately.)